-If dental benefit terms confuse you, you’re in good company.
-A 2013 survey found that 51% of U.S. adults were unable to accurately identify common health insurance terms.
+If insurance terms and definitions terms confuse you, you’re not alone.
+A 2016 survey found that only 4% of Americans could identify basic insurance terms and definitions.
 In order to better understand dental benefits, it’s important to start with the basics.
-That’s why we’re breaking down 4 commonly confused dental definitions–plain and simple.
+That’s why we’re breaking down commonly confused dental definitions–plain and simple.

-A deductible is a specific dollar amount you pay before your insurance starts covering a portion of the costs.
+A deductible is a specific dollar amount you pay before the dental provider pays their portion.
 Deductibles usually apply to basic or major treatment, not cleanings and exams.

 An annual (plan) maximum is the maximum dollar amount a dental benefit plan will pay toward the cost of dental care within a specific period, usually a calendar year.
 If your plan’s annual maximum is $1,000, your dental benefits company will pay its portion of your bill up to that amount for any covered dental services received in that year.
 After that annual maximum amount, it’s your responsibility to pay for any additional costs until your plan year starts over.

 Typically a monthly charge, a premium is the total amount paid to the dental provider for your coverage.
 Your employer pays the premium in whole or in part.